Medically Reviewed by Annamarie Coy, BA, ICPR, MATS

 The accuracy of BAC tests can vary depending on when it was performed.
 A blood alcohol test provides the most accurate results when done within 6 to 12 hours after the last consumed alcoholic beverage.

-In general, some common signs of this level of intoxication include:
+The most common signs of this level of intoxication include:

 In this article